 Hillsboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Hillsboro is quite a bit lower than the national average among all cities of 21.84%: just 11.88% of people here over 25 have a bachelor's degree or an advanced degree.
+In terms of college education, Hillsboro is nearly on par with the US average for all cities of 21.84%: 17.84% of adults 25 and older in Hillsboro have a bachelor's degree or advanced degree.

 The people who call Hillsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillsboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hillsboro include Irish, French , English, and Italian.
+Important ancestries of people in Hillsboro include Irish, English, Italian, and French .

 The most common language spoken in Hillsboro is English.
 Other important languages spoken here include Spanish and Chinese.